dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Contacts in Queue

-On this card you'll be able to see how many contacts are currently on voice and callback.
+Here you'll be able to see how many contacts are currently on voice and callback.
 You're also provided with a live look that displays the numbers shown.

 ![Contacts in Queue](/assets/images/contact-queue.jpg)